Railways in Melbourne: Metro Tunnel

-Map of the under-construction Metro Tunnel, a 9km tunnel through Melbourne's CBD that is planned to increase capacity at the core of the rail network.
+Map of the Metro Tunnel, a 9km tunnel through Melbourne's CBD that is planned to increase capacity at the core of the rail network.

 In February 2015, the State Government established the Melbourne Metro Rail Authority to oversee planning for new twin nine-kilometre rail tunnels through the central city, between South Kensington station and South Yarra.
 The Metro Tunnel will have five new underground stations and connect the Gippsland line with the Sunbury line, creating a new route through the CBD as an alternative to the City Loop.
 New underground stations will be built at Arden, Parkville, Domain and there will be two new CBD stations, State Library and Town Hall.
 Enabling works were underway by 2016 and major construction work on the tunnel and stations began in 2017.
 The project has an estimated cost of $11 billion and is scheduled to be complete by 2025.

 In September 2016, the State Government ordered 65 new High Capacity Metro Trains for delivery from mid-2019, which will eventually become the primary rolling stock used in the Metro Tunnel.

 In April, June and July 2019, a number of rail lines in Melbourne's east were shut down for several weeks to allow construction of the tunnel entrances near Kensington and South Yarra.
 The first tunnel boring machine began to be assembled in North Melbourne in June 2019.
 In May 2021, TBM Meg broke through at the future site of Town Hall station, marking the completion of tunnelling for the project.
 TBM Millie, Alice and Joan completed tunnelling over the previous month.
 The tunnelling phase lasted 20 months.